honthao/bird-classifier/README.md

 ## Problem Description

-Train a network model to classify/predict bird species for [the bird classification Kaggle challenge](https://www.kaggle.com/competitions/birds23sp)
+Train a network model to classify/predict bird species to the highest accuracy for [the bird classification Kaggle challenge](https://www.kaggle.com/competitions/birds23sp)

 ## Datasets

 I used the Kaggle datasets provided on the challenge website, which include 38562 images (555 classes) for training and 10000 images for testing.
+Only training directory has labels, which is in names.txt

 ## Pre-existing Work